VirajVaitha123/Survey-Analysis---Powered-by-Unsupervised-Learning/README.md

 3 - Agree <br>
 4 - Strongly Agree

+Lastly, you must include the fundamental question:
+"I would return to "ABC" in the future"

+2. Import the data
+In this case I randomly generated data as this I wanted to test if this analysis would gain insights before carrying out an actual survey on a large number of people.

+3. Apply the Elbow Technique to determine the appropriate number of clusters To make this step dynamic in the future, we should write some code to automatically select the suitable number of clusters.
+Currently we are plotting a graph and manually selecting the best number of clusters.
+Instead, we would "plot a graph" and write code to approximate the correct number of K to remove manual intervention.

 <b> Objectives: </b>
 - Our key objective is to create a PowerBI dashboard to help us analyse the different trends amoung our customers.

-Attached final version below:
+An example dashboard I have created can be seen below: